-ON MARS TODAY
+2. ON MARS TODAY

 The last sections of the exhibition talk more about the reasons why we would want to go to Mars in the first place.
 Is Mars a lifeboat for humans when we f— it up on earth, or is there more to it?

-DOWN TO EARH
+6. DOWN TO EARTH

-We learn that previous space missions (such as the Apollo missions) have brought us many good things, such as CAT scans, computer microchips, memory foam and even joysticks, but it also transformed the way we think as a species.
+We end the exhibition back on earth (pfew!) and learn that previous space missions have brought us many good things, such as CAT scans, computer microchips, memory foam and even joysticks, but it also transformed the way we think as a species.

 Can we achieve a new environmental path aimed at preserving our planet without us having to risk the dangers of a mission to Mars?
 Or does the rigor of an actual mission make it more likely that we will develop the efficient systems and thinking required to preserve life on Earth?